andrewmaxwell/junk/klisp/README.md

-Klisp Compiler - 2019 - A compiler written in Ramda
+Klisp Transpiler - 2019 - A transpiler written primarily in Ramda to translate Klisp (written by Kieran Brown) into JavaScript.